edinburgh-napier/SET09102/notes/unit6_applications/design.md

 identified from user interviews because they correspond to the nouns and noun phrases that are used.
 The box below shows an example.

-> When a need is identified, the UNDAC Deputy Team Leader will approve the creation
+> When a need is identified, the Disaster Response Team Leader will approve the creation
 > of an operational team to address it.

-This example includes three nouns/noun phrases, *need*, *UNDAC Deputy Team Leader* and *operational team*, each of which would become a class in the system design.
+This example includes three nouns/noun phrases, *need*, *Disaster Response Team Leader* and *operational team*, each of which would become a class in the system design.
 Design can then progress to identifying the data properties required by each class, how the class related to other classes, it can be storedin a database and the behaviours that need